 Peer Innovation Labs

-Peer Innovation Labs are three-hour, online workshops that bring together 5 - 7 organizations facing similar problems.
-A combination of structured facilitation, collaboration technology, and generative AI enables participants to co-create solutions that no one of them would have thought of alone.
+Peer Innovation Labs are three-hour, online workshops that bring together 7 - 10 organizations facing the same problem.
+A combination of structured facilitation, collaboration technology, and generative AI enables participants to think of solutions that no one of them would have thought of alone.

-Each Lab is designed for groups of peer entities—such as rural municipalities, food banks, school districts, healthcare providers, electric cooperatives, nonprofits, or other organizations that share common operational or systemic problems and do not directly compete with one another.
+Each Lab is designed for groups of peer entities that share the same problem and do not compete with each other.
+For example: associations, rural municipalities, food banks, school districts, healthcare providers, electric cooperatives, or other organizations that share common operational or systemic problems.
 Because participants operate in similar environments, discussions focus on practical problem solving grounded in real-world experience.

 Peer Innovation Labs enable participants to: